Inference From Visible Information And Background Knowledge: Positive Query Implication

-\end{itemize} It now remains to check that the Turing machine $M$ reaches the rejecting state $q_{\kw{rej}}$ along some path of its computation tree.
-This can be done by introducing a last visible relation $V_{\kw{rej}}$ that contains all cell values of the form $(a,b,q_{\kw{rej}},c)$, for some $a,b,c\in\Sigma$.
+\end{itemize} It remains to check whether the Turing machine $M$ reaches the rejecting state $q_{\kw{rej}}$ along some path of the computation tree.
+This can be done by introducing a last visible relation $V_{\kw{rej}}$ that contains all cell values of the form $(a,q_{\kw{rej}})$, for some $a\in\Sigma$.
 The CQ that checks this property is

-The final query is thus a disjunction of all the above CQs: $Q ~=~ Q_{\bot,0} \vel Q_\bot \vel Q_C \vel Q_{S^\exists} \vel Q_{S^\forall_1} \vel Q_{S^\forall_2} \vel Q_{\kw{rej}}$.
+The final query is thus a disjunction of all the above CQs: